On February 9, 2022, the Senate Bill (SB) 114 was passed for COVID-19 Supplemental Paid Sick Leave (SPSL) up to 80 hours (10 days),

 related to COVID-19.

-- Employee is attending an appointment to receive a COVID-19 vaccine.
+- Employee is attending an appointment for themselves or a family member to receive

 - Employee is experiencing COVID-19 symptoms and seeking a medical diagnosis.

 - Employee is caring for a family member who is subject to a quarantine or isolation

-due to concerns related to COVID-19.
+provider due to concerns related to COVID-19.